Pandora moth: Human use

 The Paiutes (Nüümü) of California's Owens Valley (Payahuunadü) and Mono Lake (Kootza Paatsehota) harvest, prepare, store, and eat the larvae of the Pandora moth, which they call piuga or piagü.
-The larvae are collected at their most mature stage, during their July migration to the forest floor at the end of their first year of life.
+The larvae are collected at their most mature stage, during their July or early-August migration to the forest floor at the end of their first year of life.
 They are gathered by hand once or twice a day, and temporarily stored in trenches in the ground.
-The larvae are then roasted in fire-heated sand for 30 minutes; the sand not only cooks the insects but also serves to remove the fine hairs, the setae, from their bodies.
+The larvae are then roasted in fire-heated sand for half-an-hour to an hour; the sand not only cooks the insects but also serves to remove the urticating fine hairs, the setae, from their bodies.

 The cooked larvae are washed, sorted, and dried.
 Stored in a cool and dry place, they keep for at least a year and perhaps as long as two.
 The dried piuga are reconstituted before consumption by boiling for about an hour in plain or salted water.
 The boiled insects have an odor described as like that of cooked mushrooms.
 They are eaten as a finger food; the entire larva is eaten except for the head.
 The cooking water is also consumed as broth, or used as a base for a piuga-and-vegetable stew.